When running a marathon or a half-marathon, in addition to proper training preparation, nutrition plays a key role in your performance.

 There are three things you need to consume during a marathon:

-In terms of carbohydrates, it makes the most sense to talk about your hourly intake, as the length of your marathon may vary greatly.
+In terms of carbohydrates, it makes the most sense to talk about your hourly intake, as the length of your run may vary greatly.

 Top-level runners consume up to 90 grams of carbohydrates per hour (in extreme case even more).
 But this is a very high intake that requires both physical preparation and gut training.